-Throughout our programs, we also emphasize that education and counseling are most effective when they acknowledge the interdependence of process and product.
-These are not opposites; rather they are part of each other as seen, for example, when candidates use a process of critical and creative thought to produce and implement pedagogical approaches or counseling strategies.
-These outcomes or "products" are themselves part of processes since they represent points on each candidate's developmental continuum.
-With this individualized framework of growth, there are multiple paths to effective practice and we encourage educators and counselors to continuously examine and implement a wide range of research-based best practices.
+Throughout our programs, we also emphasize that education and counseling are most effective when they acknowledge and use current best-evidence in their professional practice.
+Candidates use a systematic process of critical and creative thought to produce and implement pedagogical approaches or counseling strategies.
+With an individualized framework for growth, there are multiple paths to effective practice and we encourage candidates to continuously examine and implement a wide range of research-based best practices and integrate the best research evidence with field experiences and comprehensive clinical practice that meets the needs of all learners.